 I have a diagnosis of Ehlers Danlos Syndrome, Mast Cell Activation Syndrome, and numerous digestive disorders.
 The reason I think it is my vagus nerve is because of the countless hours I have spent researching my problems online and because of the number of questions I have been asking anyone who I think can help me.

 Here is my situation as it relates to my SIBO.
 I am always bloated.
 I have been constipated for what seems like years.
 I cannot remember the last time I had a good bowel movement.
 I don’t digest anything.
 I have Amenorrhea.
 I can’t remember having a period.
 I have inflammation along my digestive tract and I have inflammation in my joints.
 I do not sweat or I sweat too much.
 I have a racing heart rate that I would like to lower.
 I have a lot of pain and my mind “is not right.”
 All this leads me to believe that I have issues with my vagus nerve.
-My research has lead me to believe that I am not pushing my food down my digestive tract, it is getting stuck or backed up.
+My research has led me to believe that I am not pushing my food down my digestive tract, it is getting stuck or backed up.
 I think this is causing the bacteria to build up in my small intestine.
 I think I need to make my vagus function better.

 Below we will discuss these very problems of backed up food and clogged routes and valves the food cannot pass through.

-I have a lot of joint disease, osteoarthritis from hEDS (Hypermobile Ehlers-Danlos syndrome).
-I have had a few surgeries to help with the chronic joint dislocations.
+I have a lot of joint diseases, osteoarthritis from hEDS (Hypermobile Ehlers-Danlos syndrome).
+I have had a few surgeries to help with chronic joint dislocations.
 I have been involved in more than one auto accident.
 While this has caused significant pain and issues in my shoulder and neck, it is also causing me GI issues which I now consider the worse of my symptoms and the symptoms that I want to be treated as a priority.
-My symptoms include excessive gas, uncontrollable belching, the sensation of air being stock in my chest and abdomen.
+My symptoms include excessive gas, uncontrollable belching, the sensation of air being stocked in my chest and abdomen.
 I have a diagnosis of GERD, bowel transit, and GI motility issues.
 As for my SIBO, I did get some relief from my antibiotics but the symptoms come and go and I am on and off the antibiotics more than I care to be at this point.
 I have changed my eating habits to accommodate these problems.
-I feel that I have a problem with foods fermenting in my gut.
+I feel that I have a problem with food fermenting in my gut.